vwkd/monarch/README.md

 - iterate: Returns an array of all iterated parses
 - repeat: Repeats a parser a fixed number of times
-- many: Returns the longest matching parse array (0 or more matches)
+- many0: Returns the longest matching parse array (0 or more matches)
 - many1: Returns the longest matching parse array (1 or more matches)
-- sepBy: Recognizes sequences (maybe empty) of a given parser and separator, and ignores the separator
+- sepBy0: Recognizes sequences (maybe empty) of a given parser and separator, and ignores the separator
 - sepBy1: Recognizes non-empty sequences of a given parser and separator, and ignores the separator
 - foldL: Parses maybe-empty sequences of items separated by an operator parser